• Skip to primary navigation

 Popsicle molds, a checkered napkin, and a blender on a wood cutting board.

-A tray of popsicles and watermelon slices next to a checkered napkin on a white counter.
+A tray of popsicles next to fresh watermelon wedges and a checkered napkin.

 Related Recipes